Tod Slaughter

-Norman Carter Slaughter (19 March 1885 – 19 February 1956), also known as Tod Slaughter, was an English actor, best known for playing over-the-top villains in macabre film adaptations of Victorian melodramas.
+Norman Carter Slaughter (19 March 1885 – 19 February 1956), also known as Tod Slaughter, was an English actor-manager, best known for playing over-the-top villains in macabre film adaptations of Victorian melodramas.
+Nicknamed "Mr. Murder", he has been cited as Britain's first horror film star.

 Early life

 Slaughter was born on 19 March 1885 in Gosforth and attended the Royal Grammar School in Newcastle upon Tyne.
 The eldest surviving son of 12 children, he made his way onto the stage in 1905 at West Hartlepool.
 In 1913, he became a lessee of the Hippodrome theatres in the Richmond and Croydon areas of London.
-After a brief interruption to serve in the Royal Flying Corps during World War I, he returned to the stage.
+After a brief interruption to serve in the Royal Flying Corps during the First World War, he returned to the stage.